M'jid El Guerrab

-M'jid El Guerrab (born 25 April 1983) is a French politician of the Radical Movement (MR) who served as a member of the National Assembly since 19 June 2017, representing the 9th district of French people living abroad, which includes the Maghreb and part of West Africa.
+M'jid El Guerrab (born 25 April 1983) is a French politician of the Radical Movement (MR) who was elected as a member of the National Assembly in 19 June 2017, representing the 9th district of French people living abroad, which includes the Maghreb and part of West Africa.

 Early life

 El Guerrab, the son of Moroccan immigrants, was born on 25 April 1983 in Aurillac.

 Political career

 El Guerrab joined the Socialist Party at the age of 14.
 From 2006, he worked on the staff of Ségolène Royal.

 In parliament, El Guerrab served on the Defence Committee (2017-2018) and the Finance Committee (2017-2019) before moving to the Committee on Foreign Affairs.

 In addition to his committee assignments, El Guerrab is part of the French parliamentary friendship groups with Burkina Faso, Liberia and Mali.

 After he was indicted in September 2017, El Guerrab was threatened with expulsion from LREM and subsequently announced his departure from the party.